hapijs/bell/README.md

         - `'oauth'` - OAuth 1.0a
         - `'oauth2'` - OAuth 2.0
     - `temporary` - the temporary credentials (request token) endpoint (OAuth 1.0a only).
     - `useParamsAuth` - boolean that determines if OAuth client id and client secret will be sent as parameters as opposed to an Authorization header (OAuth 2.0 only).
-Defaults to false.
+Defaults to `false`.
     - `auth` - the authorization endpoint URI.
     - `token` - the access token endpoint URI.
     - `version` - the OAuth version.